atreyasha/deep-generative-models/src/README.md

 optional arguments:
-  -h, --help            show this help message and exit --data DATA           data source to train DBM, possibilities are 'mnist'
+  -h, --help            show this help message and exit --data DATA           data source to train DBM, possibilities are 'mnist',
-                        and 'fashion_mnist', defaults to 'mnist' --learning-rate LEARNING_RATE
+                        'fashion_mnist' and 'faces', defaults to 'mnist' --learning-rate LEARNING_RATE
                         learning rate for stacked RBMs, defaults to 0.01 --k1 K1               number of Gibbs-sampling steps pre-PCD-k algorithm,